coreysharris/SegreClasses/README.md

 # SegreClasses

-This Macaulay2 package provides six main methods: 'segre', 'multiplicty', `containedInSingularLocus', `isComponentContained', `projectiveDegrees', and, 'intersectionProduct'.
+This Macaulay2 package provides six main methods: `segre', `multiplicty', `containedInSingularLocus', `isComponentContained', `projectiveDegrees', and, `intersectionProduct'.
 Currently the ambient space should be a product of finitely many projective spaces.
 A future version of this package will allow for computations in more general toric varieties.

 ## Computing a Segre class: